Christian-Offen/multisymplectic/README.md

 The script listed in the above enumerated list work independently.
 For detailed information on how to run the scripts refer to the README.md files in the subfolders.

-To cite this work, please cite the zenodo doi of most current release: 10.5281/zenodo.3726256
+To cite this work, please cite the zenodo doi of most current release.